iugamarian/bshplyr/README.md

 # TODO:
-write the program in c, still calling omxplayer or mpv
+write the program in c, still calling mpv